evolutionarycoder/findmea-tt/README.md

-# findmea-tt
+# Find Me A...(Bank, Small Shop, Doubles Vendor) - Trinidad
-Web Application to allow users to create "locations" pinned on a map to enable other users to view popular places
+Web Application to allow users to create <strong>locations</strong> pinned on a map to enable other users to view popular places.